PeterHinge/cfd_data_science_deployment/README.md

-# Cookiecutter, FastAPI, Docker blueprint for Data Science Deployment
+# BLUEPRINT: Cookiecutter + FastAPI + Docker for Data Science Deployment

 Disclaimer: I didn't make this blueprint from scratch - I simply combined some of my favorite frameworks for DS model deployment.
 1) Cookiecutter for project structure.
 2) FastAPI for deploying model/program as a RESTful webservise.
 3) Docker for having the model/program containerized.